6Morpheus6/deepspeed-windows-wheels/Readme.md

 ## 📦 Installation

-Search the appropriate `.whl` file for your python version from the [Releases](https://github.com/6Morpheus6/deepspeed-windows-wheels/releases) page.
+Search the appropriate `.whl` file for your pytorch and python version from the [Releases](https://github.com/6Morpheus6/deepspeed-windows-wheels/releases) page.

 ### Install it with pip